bertreb/pimatic-sounds/README.md

 The 'vol [0-100]' after text or file is optional and will override the mainvolume.
 If not set, the value of the mainvolume is 20.

 When a TuneIn stream is playing and Sounds plays a text or file, the TuneIn stream stops and is resumed after the Sounds play is finished.

+On a GoogleDevice you can ask a question ('play ask ...').
+The answer is being played via the GoogleDevice.

 ### Credits
 This plugin is build from several existing pieces of software.
 Sometimes the ideas and sometimes the real pieces of code.
 To mention are: